The Ultimate Survey Guide

 Incentives can motivate people to give feedback.
 The trick is to know what interests the audience.

 Incentives don’t need to be of great monetary value.
 Just make sure the incentive is relevant to the audience and piques their interest enough to give their feedback.
+There are also likely to be other factors that can influence people to respond to a survey.

 Some things to keep in mind include: